IP Protection Matters

 Schultz (00:53.0001 - 02:00.0760)

-Oh, thanks.
-Yeah, the, the, I'm the faculty director of the IP Policy Institute here at Akron.
-Uh, we're dedicated to trying to balance the scholarly discussion of intellectual property.
-To ensure that people consider some of the value of intellectual property and how it can lead to flourishing individual lives and national economies, we work with a wide network of scholars around the world.
-To promote a really evidence-based scholarship about how I can promote better economies, support the efforts of innovators and creators, and how policymakers can Create sound policies that really benefit their own economies, and one of the important things we think is that good scholarship ought to impact public policy.
+We work with a wide network of scholars around the world to promote evidence-based scholarship about how it can promote better economies, support the efforts of innovators and creators, and how policymakers can create sound policies that really benefit their own economies.
+One of the important things we think is that good scholarship ought to impact public policy.
 So that's what we try to do.
-We, we, we try to bring good scholarship into the public policy discussion of intellectual property and innovation.
+We try to bring good scholarship into the public policy discussion of intellectual property and innovation.

 Giachino (02:00.0760 - 02:33.0526)

-Very often that starts with Education.
-I mean, educating the general public, educating legislators.
-So, if you don't mind, I, I want to start with kind of a basic point about intellectual property rights generally and, and patents more specifically because at the winter conference, I thought it was quite interesting.
-You concluded your panel discussion by emphasizing that patents must be.
-Treated as property.
+Very often that starts with education - educating the general public, educating legislators.
+If you don't mind, I want to start with kind of a basic point about intellectual property rights generally and patents more specifically.
+At the winter conference, I thought it was quite interesting that you concluded your panel discussion by emphasizing that patents must be treated as property.
 Can you elaborate on this for us?
-I mean, should intellectual property be distinguished from other forms of property in your opinion?
+Should intellectual property be distinguished from other forms of property in your opinion?

 Schultz (02:34.0126 - 04:37.0721)